-» Are you currently training for any type of event, such as a marathon, triathlon, etc.?
+Are you training for any type of event, such as a marathon, triathlon, etc.?
 If so, what does your training or routine involve?